Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Moving onto the ingredients that are actually going to be cooked, let’s start with the carbs.
 Just a word of warning, though, carbs will fill you up so fast.
 So don’t take too much!

-• Fried gluten balls (mianjin) has an amazingly unique texture.
+Fried Gluten Balls (mianjin) have an amazingly unique texture.

-• Noodles.
+Noodles.
 Any type of noodle works here: rice noodles, wheat noodles, udon, mung bean vermicelli, sweet potato noodles (glass noodles), or shirataki.
 However, some of these noodles release lots of starch into the water, turning the broth cloudy.
-(This isn’t really an issue with vermicelli, sweet potato noodles, or shirataki noodles).
 For best results, soak your dried noodles overnight, or use fresh noodles.

-• Rice cake.
-These rice cakes are not the same as the sweet rice cake eaten as a dessert for New Year’s, even though both are confusingly called niangao in Chinese.
+Rice Cake.
+These rice cakes are not to be confused with the sweet rice cake eaten for Chinese New Year’s Eve, although both are called niangao in Chinese.
 Rice cake for hot pot is white, and comes in either cylindrical shapes or thinly-sliced coin shapes.
 I prefer using the thin sliced ones for hot pot because of their higher surface-area-to-volume ratio, meaning they soak up a lot more of that yummy broth.
-(The tubular ones are best for tteokbokki in my opinion).
+(The cylinder shapes are best for tteokbokki in my opinion).
 You don’t want to cook rice cakes for too long, or they become totally mushy.
 They’re best when they still have some chew.

 Mock Meats

-If you’ve got an Asian vegetarian store in your city, they are bound to carry lots of vegan hotpot-friendly ingredients.
+If you’ve got an Asian vegetarian store in your city, it’s bound to carry lots of vegan hotpot-friendly ingredients.
+Here are some of my favourites:

-• Vegan fish tofu: made with Q-tofu, this tastes quite similar to real fish tofu.
+Vegan Fish Tofu.
+Fish tofu is one of the classic hot pot ingredients.
+With its chewy texture and seafood flavour, the vegan version tastes quite similar to real fish tofu.
 My mom says it tastes even better than the real thing!

 These mock meats generally come frozen.
 You can drop them straight into the hot pot; there is no need to defrost them beforehand.
 The boiling soup will take care of that.